AnthonyBane/AnthonyBane/README.md

 <h3 align="center"><b>My name is Anthony.
 Welcome to my page</b></h3><br>
 <p align="center">
     <i>
-        🏦 I am a senior data analyst with the National Health Service of England.<br>
+        🏦 I am a senior data engineer at the National Health Service of England.<br>
-        🌱 Currently studying machine learning, full-stack technologies, and rediscovering my love for programming.<br>
+        🌱 Currently studying machine learning, full-stack technologies such as React and Flask, and working on projects to make my life more fun and easy!<br>
         👯 Open to making new connections.<br><br>
         ⚡ Fun fact: I am a professional ski instructor, if we start talking about it, I won't stop...
 Do you ski? ⛷️<br>
     </i><br>